-We recommend that applicants considering seeking support for leased dark fiber start planning for their competitive bidding process early, and reserve sufficient time to draft an RFP that addresses all of the points a service provider's proposal should cover for the requested leased dark fiber and leased lit fiber solutions, as well as any other connectivity solution for which bids are sought.
+We recommend that applicants considering seeking support for leased dark fiber start planning for their competitive bidding process early, and reserve sufficient time to draft a request for proposal (RFP) that addresses all of the points a service provider's proposal should cover for the requested leased dark fiber and leased lit fiber solutions, as well as any other connectivity solution for which bids are sought.

 Bidders are not required to offer installment payments upon request.
 If an applicant does not request installment payments in its FCC Form 470, or did request it but the vendor declined to offer the option, the applicant must pay its non-discount share of special construction charges within 90 days of receipt of service.

-For more information regarding filing requirements for E-rate Program supported fiber purchases and special construction, see the FCC Form 470 Filing Guide.
+For more information regarding filing requirements for E-rate Program supported fiber purchases and special construction, see the FCC Form 470 Category One drop-downs reference table and the FCC Form 470 Filing Guide.